 Children in Cages

-The Immigration and Customs Enforcement agency (ICE) is committing atrocious human rights violations.
-Not only are children being detained at the border in cages, but ICE is also violently and forcefully removing the uteruses of people who have been detained.
-This is nothing short of ethnic cleansing and White supremacy.
-What's more, COVID-19 is still ravaging these detention centers unchecked.
+The Immigration and Customs Enforcement agency (ICE) is detaining children in cages at the US/Mexico border, forcefully removing the uteruses of people who have been detained, and letting COVID-19 spread unchecked through detention centers.
 What to do:

 Black Lives Matter